-A service architecture model is required to achieve this.
+A service architecture model is required to achieve this with SIAM.
 This model not only shows the topology but also describes, at a high level, the services provided by each of the vendor towers.
 From this organizational starting point comes the question of SLAs (plus operational level agreements (OLAs) and underpinning contracts (UCs) if your organization is still using ITIL v3/2011 terminology).

-This area is fraught with pitfalls, in my experience, and there’s a risk of seriously over-complicating what’s required.
+This area is fraught with pitfalls for SIAM projects, in my experience, and there’s a risk of seriously over-complicating what’s required.
 This situation is typically due to various conflicting requirements from different camps:

 - Legal teams – When a SIAM function is created because of multi-vendor sourcing activity, the various legal teams of the parties involved will work together as part of the deal.
 However, their low appetite for risk (and some would say, high appetite for fees) will place a heavy emphasis on OLAs and contracts not only between the SIAM function and their respective vendor tower but also between the towers.

 - The SIAM function – The SIAM function, as custodians of the services, will want – and maybe need – to create SLAs with the business.
 This “want” is highly commendable, but to develop these it could be argued that they first need to obtain a statement of service capability and performance from each service provider, be they internal or external, in the supply chain.

 - Service providers – The service providers, both internal and external, will want to avoid being involved in a lesser-known ITIL process – “blame management.”
 The service providers will want to ensure that their dependencies on others in the service model are called out.
 This is usually achieved via a contract or OLA.
 It’s typically defined within the “ops-book” or “service manual,” which accompanies the contract as a practical set of day-to-day operational guidance.